baloo1379/To-Do/README.md

 # To-Do
-A simple To-Do application using pure javascript
+A simple To-Do application using pure javascript and bulma.css